The Pros And Cons Of Free Family Counseling

 Where to find free family counseling

 Many religious groups and community organizations offer free family counseling as a public service.
-However, unless they can count on the services of a licensed family and marriage counselor, the quality of counseling they provide can vary widely.
+However, unless they can count on the services of a licensed family and marriage counselor, the quality of counseling services they provide can vary widely.

 Family therapy is a specialized sub-field in psychology that generally requires a particular skill set.
 While compassion may form part of it, good intentions can’t usually substitute for theoretical knowledge and practical experience.
 It could be possible that therapy offered by someone without an advanced degree, thousands of hours spent practicing, and a commitment to a professional code of ethics could harm rather than help a family.